Set up Gloo Mesh Gateway

 Understand what happened

-Gloo Gateway installation: This quick start guide used meshctl to install a minimum deployment of Gloo Gateway for testing purposes, and some optional components are not installed.
-To learn more about production-level installation options, including advanced configuration options available in the Gloo Gateway Helm chart, see the Setup guide.
+to install a minimum deployment of Gloo Mesh Gateway for testing purposes, and some optional components are not installed.
+For more information, check out the CLI install profiles.
+To learn more about production-level installation options, including advanced configuration options available in the Gloo Helm chart, see the advanced installation guide.

-Gateway proxy installation: The gateway proxy installation profiles in this getting started guide were provided within the Gloo Gateway installation Helm chart.
-However, Gloo Gateway can discover gateway deployments regardless of their installation options.
-To manually install gateway proxies, see the advanced configuration guides.
+Gateway proxy installation: The gateway proxy installation profiles in this getting started guide were provided within the Gloo installation Helm chart.
+However, Gloo Mesh Gateway can discover gateway deployments regardless of their installation options.
+For more information about gateway proxy lifecycle management with Gloo, check out the Gateway lifecycle manager API.

 Gloo workspace: Gloo workspaces let you organize team resources across Kubernetes namespaces and clusters.
 In this example, a single workspace is created for everything.
 Later, as your teams grow, you can create a workspace for each team, to enforce service isolation, set up federation, and even share resources by importing and exporting.
 You can also change the default workspace by following the Workspace setup guide.